Digital Telecommunications Philippines: History

 In February 1994, Digitel was granted a national franchise to provide domestic and international telecommunications services throughout the Philippines.
 In September 1994, Digitel was granted by the National Telecommunications Commission (NTC) a provisional authority to operate an international gateway facility (IGF).
 A provisional authority was also secured from the NTC in January 1995 to install, operate, maintain and develop telecommunications facilities in Regions 1 to 5 including the facilities currently leased from DOTC.

-Sun Cellular
+Sun Cellular (2003-2022)

 On August 7, 2000, Digitel was granted by the NTC a Provisional Authority (PA), authorizing it to construct, install, operate and maintain a Nationwide Cellular Mobile Telephone System (CMTS) using Global System for Mobile (GSM) and/or Code Division Multiple Access (CDMA) technology.
 Consequently, Digitel has been building a high-powered performance GSM/1800 network with a suite of applications and services.

 On December 11, 2002, the President of the Philippines, Gloria Macapagal Arroyo signed into law, Republic Act No. 9180 granting Digitel Mobile Philippines Inc. (DMPI), a wholly owned subsidiary of Digitel, a franchise to construct, install, establish, operate and maintain wire and/or wireless telecommunications system throughout the Philippines.

 In March 2003, DMPI commercially launched its wireless mobile services under the Sun Cellular brand.
 It pioneered the 24/7 Call & Text Unlimited in October 2004.